sclorg/redis-container/6/root/usr/share/container-scripts/redis/README.md

 https://github.com/sclorg/redis-container.
 In that repository you also can find another versions of Python environment Dockerfiles.
-Dockerfile for CentOS is called `Dockerfile`, Dockerfile for RHEL7 is called `Dockerfile.rhel7`, for RHEL8 it's `Dockerfile.rhel8`, for CentOS Stream 8 it's `Dockerfile.c8s`, for CentOS Stream 9 it's `Dockerfile.c9s` and the Fedora Dockerfile is called Dockerfile.fedora.
+Dockerfile for CentOS is called `Dockerfile`, Dockerfile for RHEL7 is called `Dockerfile.rhel7`, for RHEL8 it's `Dockerfile.rhel8`, for RHEL9 it's `Dockerfile.rhel9`, for CentOS Stream 8 it's `Dockerfile.c8s`,
+for CentOS Stream 9 it's `Dockerfile.c9s` and the Fedora Dockerfile is called Dockerfile.fedora.